orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Any object as tabular rendering; have preferences for certain types to render is certain ways per user

-as Renderable on String to define render func instead of the plain string

 Condition on source file like sort all the classes here in alphabetical order like library index

 Language Server Protocol support